ZhenyaKh/coco-beholder/README.md

 CoCo-Beholder installation scipt `install.sh` is super easy and short.
-However, due to the facts that there are bugs in the operating systems and that some schemes fail to get installed properly, the above described installation process is not trivial.
+However, due to the facts that there are bugs in the operating systems and that some schemes fail to get installed properly, the above described installation process is not always simple.
 Please, cosider the detailed instructions for [Ubuntu 16.04](#installation-on-ubuntu-1604-lts), [Ubuntu 18.04](#installation-on-ubuntu-1804-lts), and [Debian 10](#installation-on-debian-10).